ThanksVu/Plants-vs-Zombies/README.md

 #### GAME RUNNABLE - Jolar Tabungar
 ##### LEVEL:
-* Keeps track of the current game state, the states of the five lawns and advances to next states:
+* Keeps track of the current game state, the states of the five lawns, and advances to next states:
-   - Keeps track of waveCount, number of zombies remaining in wave, int[5] lawns
+   - Keeps track of waveCount, number of zombies remaining in a wave, int[5] lawns
    - Each state advances to the next due to player command and plant and zombie behavior

 * The central logic component, tells plants and zombies what to do:
-   - Peashooters will attack zombies in their lawn every turn, only damages the zombie closest to them (in front of them)
+   - Peashooters will attack zombies in their lawn every turn, only damaging the zombie closest to them (in front of them)
    - Tells Sunflowers to generate sun every turn, but a sunflower keeps track of when it actually produces sun
    - Zombies will walk left until they encounter a plant; they will stop and proceed attacking until the plant is dead
    - When a zombie reaches the end of the lawn, the lawn mower is triggered and clears that lawn of all zombies